bitburner-official/bitburner-src/markdown/bitburner.sleeve.settofactionwork.md

 boolean \| undefined

-True if the sleeve started working on this faction, false otherwise, can also throw on errors
+True if the sleeve started working for this faction, false otherwise.
+Can also throw on errors.

 ## Remarks

 RAM cost: 4 GB

-Return a boolean indicating whether or not the sleeve started working or this faction.
+Return a boolean indicating whether or not the sleeve started working for a faction.